knightjdr/gene-info/.github/ISSUE_TEMPLATE/add-my-resource.md

 ---
 name: Add my resource
-about: Suggest an a resource to add to our database
+about: Suggest a resource to add to our database

 ---